 4. Choose other options (if required)

 The restoration will take some time, again depending on the size of the backup.
 So, wait for that.
-The system will automatically reboot once the restoration is done.
+The system will automatically reboot once the repair is done.

 Recovering from external backup (When the System is not working)